BSN to Doctor of Nursing Practice (DNP)

 At this time, The Ohio State University College of Nursing is authorized to enroll distance learning students in many U.S. states.
 However, due to varying state laws and regulations, there are also many states in which we are not currently permitted to offer distance learning programs.
 Residents of these states are not able to participate in the programs.
 Applicants are strongly encouraged to visit the University’s Online Programs State Authorization webpage or email us at firstname.lastname@example.org to find out whether their program of interest is available in their home state.
 Please check back often, as the College and University are aggressively pursuing authorization in all 50 states.
 Residents outside of the U.S. are not able to participate in distance learning programs.
 Admission into a program is granted at the time of initial acceptance into the program and is dependent on program availability in the state where the student is physically located at the time of admission.
 If a student moves to a state other than the state where the student was physically present when admitted into the program, continuation within the program will depend on the availability of the program within the new state where the student is physically present.
 It is the student’s responsibility to notify the institution of a change in physical presence.

 *Applications for all specialties are open during Round 1.
 Only select APRN specialty applications are open during Round 2.
-View 2023 Round 2 specialties here.
+The specialties available for Round 2 application will be announced in January 2024.